alexroseb/omeka-s-developer/docs/key_concepts/representations.md

 ## Item-specific methods

 - `media` returns all the media assigned to the item, as an array of MediaRepresentations
-- `itemSets` returns all the item sets the item is in, as an array of ItemSetRepresentations
+- `itemSets` returns all the item sets the item is in, as an array of ItemSetRepresentations.
+The keys of the array are the IDs of the item sets.

 ## Item set-specific methods